 - ◆ Trust your intuition.
-If you feel uncomfortable, you do not have to get on or may get off - ◆ Stand near the controls.
-If necessary, you can press all the buttons or activate the emergency phone.
+If you feel uncomfortable, you do not have to get on or may get off. - ◆ Stand near the controls.
+If necessary, you can press all the buttons or activate the emergency phone. - Do not press the stop button.